jake10693/Portfolio/README.md

 ## Description

 This is an outdated version of my Web Developer Portfolio.
-The most current and up to date version of my porfolio can be found on my github in the repo titled "React_Portfolio".
+The most current and up to date version of my porfolio can be found on my github in the repo titled "Portfolio_AboutMe".

 ## Table of Contents